Published: Thu 23 December 2010

 awfully hard to do research without a job.

-The notion that publicizing your science leads to scientific fame and
+The notion that publicizing your science leads to

 is silly.
 The idea that additional citations is "a tangible benefit"